Card Size: 3.5"x 4" Capacity: 1mL STORAGE CONDITIONS AND STORAGE LIFE

 · R-cards are easier to read since they have a grid on the cards which makes counting bacteria colonies easier,

-· R-cards consistently give results equivalent to Coliscan Easygel, verified through our side-by-side testing.
+· R-cards consistently give results equivalent to media-based test, verified through our side-by-side testing.

-Thus, switching to R-cards has been a no-brainer both in terms of ease of conducting water testing and in terms of economics.
-We are totally pleased with this product and do not hesitate recommending it to other water monitoring groups.
+Thus, switching to R-cards has been a no-brainer.
+I am totally pleased with this product and do not hesitate recommending it to other water monitoring groups.

 Eric Reutebuch, Former Director, Alabama Water Watch, Former President, Save Our Saugahatchee, Former President, Lake Watch of Lake Martin, current member - Board of Directors, Lake Watch of Lake Martin

 I currently utilize Roth Biosciences R card products for E. coil testing at swimming and other recreational use sites in the Choctawhatchee River watershed in SE Alabama where I am the Choctawhatchee Riverkeeper.
 The products are reliable, produce consistent and accurate results and are reasonably priced.
 Dr. Roth has produced quality reliable E. coli and coliform test products for 30 years and I have used those products for at least twenty-five years.
 I started with the Coliscan products from his former company and now I use Roth Biosciences products.

 As a volunteer monitor trainer with Alabama Water Watch I have trained teachers, students and citizens to test for E. coli and I still do that but now I train using the R card products.
 In my personal and professional opinion the R cards offer shorter incubation times, easier enumeration and less mess and waste to dispose.